 The Gan Mao Ling Formula.
 Most savvy clinicians, however, have moved away from Yin Qiao Jie Du San to Gan Mao Ling, because it is stronger and more effective.
 Gan Mao Ling is a modern formula, and when you look at its composition, what you find is that four very strong antiviral herbs make up 75% of the formula: Gang Mei Gen (Radix Ilex Asprella), San Cha Ku (Radix Evodia Lepta), Ban Lan Gen (Radix Isatis), and Jin Yin Hua (Flos Lonicera).
 The other two herbs, ostensibly wind heat herbs, are included to help lead the formula to effected areas: Huang Jing Cao (Herba Vitex) to the sinuses, and Ju Hua (Flos Chrysanthemum) to the eyes.
 The two main herbs, Gang Mei Gen andSan Cha Ku actually make up 56% of the formula.
 These are newly utilized herbs, not described in the classical literature, and yet are used because of their very effective antiviral properties.
 In this formula, little attention is given to the traditional orientation of dispelling wind, instead relying on the clinical effect of actually destroying the pathogenic virus responsible for the symptoms.
 This is a more western approach, but for the modern clinician – in China as well as North America – the successful effects warrant its application.

-Treating SARS.
-Classical principles still apply, and this is obvious in how the Chinese Ministry of Health is recommending treatment for SARS (Sudden Acute Respiratory Syndrome).
-Various formulas are offered for prevention and treatment of SARS, and the following formula, for the stage of lung fire with sticky phlegm and fever, illustrates the combined classical and modern approach.
+Treating SARS and Influenza.
+Classical principles still apply, and this is obvious in how the Chinese Ministry of Health is recommending treatment for SARS (Sudden Acute Respiratory Syndrome) and seasonal influenza.
+The following formulas prescribed for the stage of lung fire with sticky phlegm and fever, illustrating the combined classical and modern approach.
 It is available from me as Clear Toxin Formula, a 4 oz herbal tincture.
 Ingredients:

 In this formula, the main herbs to clear heat toxins are Da Qing Ye, Jin Yin Hua, and Guan Zhong.
 Guan Zhong can be considered a modern, recently utilized herb, and has been used alone for the treatment of influenza.
 The herb Ge Gen dispels wind heat, Chuan Bei Mu clears sticky phlegm responsible for cough, and Huang Qin aids in subduing lung fire.
 Mu Dan Pi and Yu Jin circulate liver blood and relieve costal congestion.
 By combining Huang Qi with Fang Feng, the formula utilizes two of the Jade Screen herbs (Yu Ping Feng San) to support the wei qi.
 The clinical results when used alone or combined with western respiratory support proved more effective then the conventional western approach alone in the recent SARS epidemic in China.